RV12R/Web3Resources/README.md

 Buildspace helps building great projects like NFT-based games, dapps, ENS service and many more.

 ## [learnWeb3DAO](https://learnweb3.io/)
-You can level up from beginner to expert here
+You can level up from beginner to expert here.

 ## [EVM Handbook](https://noxx3xxon.notion.site/noxx3xxon/The-EVM-Handbook-bb38e175cc404111a391907c4975426d)
 A curated list of EVM resources.

 ## [solidity-by-example](https://solidity-by-example.org/) or  Smart Contract Programmer on Youtube
+All about solidity with examples and videos.

 ## [Web3Sec Notion](https://web3sec.notion.site/web3sec/Web3-Security-ddaa8bf9a985494dbaf70d698345b899)
+All about security in Web3.